Lowe homers, rookie Arihara beats Rays 5-1 for 1st MLB win

 TRAINER’S ROOM

 Rangers: OF/DH Willie Calhoun (left groin strain) is active at the team’s alternate training site, and would have to stay there through at least Friday under COVID-19 protocols, though it’s not certain will be recalled when available Saturday.
-“Willie is just a matter of if we feel like he’s had enough at-bats and we want to bring him up,” manager Chris Woodward said. … Woodward does anticipate 3B Brock Holt (right hamstring) being ready when he is eligible to come off the injured list Saturday.
+“Willie is just a matter of if we feel like he’s had enough at-bats and we want to bring him up,” Woodward said. … Woodward does anticipate 3B Brock Holt (right hamstring) being ready when he is eligible to come off the injured list Saturday.
 He is with the team in Florida, going through workouts.

 Rays: RHP Chris Archer, who’s less than a week into a stint on the 10-day injured list due to right lateral forearm tightness, played light catch Wednesday.
 “He’s still feeling it some … but certainly making progress, so we’re happy with that,” manager Kevin Cash said.